ThrottlingTroll/ThrottlingTroll/ThrottlingTroll.AzureFunctions/README.md

 ### To delay responses instead of returning errors

 Provide a response fabric implementation with a delay in it.
-Also set **ShouldContinueWithIngressAsNormal** to **true** (this will make ThrottlingTroll do the normal request processing instead of shortcutting to a 429 status) :
+Also set **ShouldContinueAsNormal** to **true** (this will make ThrottlingTroll do the normal request processing instead of shortcutting to a 429 status) :
 ```
 builder.ConfigureFunctionsWorkerDefaults((hostBuilderContext, workerAppBuilder) => {